Transfer Policy Research and Resources

 - Compares state policies on access, achievement, transfer and other areas.

-- A new (2016) study of 10 states’ transfer credit policies and their effects on student credit retention and degree completion.
+- A 2016 study of 10 states’ transfer credit policies and their effects on student credit retention and degree completion.

 - NISTS conducts research and convenes academic transfer professionals from around the country.